nosqlbench/nosqlbench/engine-docs/src/main/resources/docs-for-nb/basics/parameter_types.md

 ## Statement Parameters

-Some activities make use of a parameters for statements.
+Some activities make use of parameters for statements.
 These are called _statement parameters_ and are completely different than _activity parameters_.
 Statement parameters in a YAML allow you to affect *how* a statement is used in a workload.
 Just as with activity level parameters, statement parameters may be supported by the core runtime or by an activity type.
 These are also documented in the respective activity type's documentation included in the 'Activity